openstack-archive/boartty/doc/source/configuration.rst

   them in UTC instead, set this value to `true`.

 **handle-mouse**
-  Gertty handles mouse input by default.
+  Boartty handles mouse input by default.
 If you don't want it interfering with your terminal's mouse handling, set this value to `false`.

-**expire-age**
-  By default, closed changes that are older than two months are removed from the local database (and their refs are removed from the local git repos so that git may garbage collect them).
-If you would like to change the expiration delay or disable it, uncomment the following line.
-The time interval is specified in the same way as the "age:" term in Gerrit's search syntax.
-To disable it altogether, set the value to the empty string.